davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 series](https://arne.me/articles/emacs-from-scratch-part-one-foundations), I wanted to create a guide to help folks get started with Nix on macOS from scratch, step by step.

-Throughout this series we'll build up a declarative system configuration with Nix where you can manage anything from your shell aliases to what VSCode extensions you have installed to running daemons with launchd.
+Throughout this series we'll create a declarative system configuration with Nix where you can manage anything from your shell aliases to what VSCode extensions you have installed to running daemons with launchd.
 We'll build up to this incrementally: by the end of this post, you'll have Nix installed on your system and be able to declaratively install system-level packages from either